rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/ryo-coturn/index.md

     fi
     ```

-3. Add the TURN Server module as well as the [Service Proxy module](/rollyourown/project_modules/service_proxy/) dependency to the project's `build-images.sh` script:
+3. Add the STUN/TURN Server module as well as the [Service Proxy module](/rollyourown/project_modules/service_proxy/) dependency to the project's `build-images.sh` script:

     ```bash
     # Build Service Proxy module images if -m flag is present